ztyyLV/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 #### `loaderBarSource`

-Specify the source of the loader bar.
+Specify the source of the loader bar image.
+Check out more on [HTMLImageElement.src](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/src).

 #### `loaderBarClassName`

 Specify the class name of the DIV element that contains the loader bar.
+With this class, you can customize the loader bar even further with CSS.

 ### `WasmConfig`